Sam3360/Sam3360/README.md

 # [![Zap](https://img.shields.io/badge/⚡_FEATURED_PROJECT-ZAP-25D366?style=for-the-badge)](https://github.com/Sam3360/Zap)

 🚀 **Zap** is my flagship project — a next-generation messaging and community platform built as a Progressive Web App (PWA).
 Inspired by the best parts of WhatsApp and Discord, Zap focuses on fast performance, a modern interface, community interaction, and seamless access across desktop and mobile devices.
+[Well it's out but not the best....yet 😅]

 ---